Psychology

 PSY 242 Psychology of Disability 3.0 Credits

-Psychological and social consequences of physical disability for the disabled person and his or her family and social network.
-Emphasis on disabilities of the sensory and nervous systems.
-Practicum component.
+In this course, we will examine the psychological and social consequences of physical disability for the disabled person and his or her family and overall social network.
+There is an emphasis on disabilities of the sensory and nervous systems.

 Repeat Status: Not repeatable for credit